CCENStudios/SC-Cat-Pakour/README.md

-# SC-Cat-Pakour
+# SC-Cat-Parkour
-A game for pakour.
+A game for parkour.